 - Not allowed to have excessive capitalization, not even one word in all caps.
 Title case is okay

-- No phone numbers in description or headline
+- No phone numbers in the description or headline

 - Make sure your landing page follows up on your ad and it is all cohesive

-Keywords are the most important aspect for your Google ads.
-These are the building blocks to SEO marketing.
+Keywords are the most important aspect of your Google ads.
+These are the building blocks of SEO marketing.
 If you are not targeting the right ones, your foundation is cracked, you will receive irrelevant traffic, and nothing else will work.
 The keywords you add instructs Google to know which queries/search terms should trigger your ad.